Circus (video game)

-Circus is a block breaker arcade game released by Exidy in 1977, and distributed by Taito in Japan.
+Circus is a block breaker arcade video game released by Exidy in 1977, and distributed by Taito in Japan.
 The game is a re-themed variant of Atari's Breakout, where the player controls a seesaw and clown in order to pop all the balloons in the level.
 The game has been copied and released under different names by numerous other companies in both the United States and Japan.

 Gameplay

 Three rows of triangular balloons move along the top part of the screen, each overlaid with blue, green, and yellow (colors used in the original version), counting from the top row.
 A clown appears from the edge of the screen where there is a jumping board, and the player must move the springboard located at the bottom of the screen so that the clown can bounce back off the seesaw once he jumps off from his starting position.
 However, it is impossible to make contact with the clown with the seesaw in certain locations.
 The four jumping boards located on the sides of the screen serve to decrease the area where it is impossible to make contact.

 If the player successfully gets the clown onto the seesaw, the clown on the other side shoots off into the air towards the three rows of balloons on the top of the screen.
 The clown may not have enough speed to reach the balloons if the first clown does not land squarely on the seesaw.
 Clowns bounce off of balloons, walls, and jumping boards, but will pass directly through multiple balloons if they are moving quickly enough.
 They will only bounce off the jumping boards when they are heading downwards and will pass straight through the boards while moving upwards.

 Hitting any of the balloons with the clown causes them to burst, and the player receives 20 points for bursting the yellow balloon, 50 points for the green balloon, and 100 points for the blue balloon.
 Bursting the entire row of balloons causes a sound effect and awards the player 10 times the original points as a bonus (i.e. 200 points for the yellow balloon).
 A new row of balloons instantly replaces the old one when the entire row is destroyed.